-THE EIGHTH CIRPS - CASOLE INTERNATIONAL RENAISSANCE POLYPHONY SCHOOL
+THE ELEVENTH CIRPS - CASOLE INTERNATIONAL RENAISSANCE POLYPHONY SCHOOL

 The course will be held at the Verrocchio Art Centre, Via San Michele 16, Casole d’Elsa, 53031 SI, Tuscany, Italy.
 Tel 0039 0577 948 312

 COURSE DATES 2020:

 7 Aug 2020 - Registration 4pm onwards followed by meal at 8pm